The monuments and statues in Edinburgh are as much part of the city’s history as the ancient fortress that looks down from the Castle Rock.

 Sited on Regents Road at the foot of Calton Hill, this monument, a Corinthian temple say Historic Environment Scotland designed by architect Thomas Hamilton and built in the Greek Revival style.

 The foundation stone was laid in 1831.

 The original statue of Burns which stood inside the monument is now in the Scottish National Portrait Gallery.

 The simple inscription on the plinth says “Robert Burns, Born near Ayr, 25th January 1759 Died at Dumfries, 21st July 1796”

 Catherine Sinclair (1800-1864) novelist and philanthropist

-Catherine Sinclair was born in number 6 Charlotte Square, a New Town property which is now the official residence of the first Minister of Scotland
+Catherine Sinclair was born in number 6 Charlotte Square, a New Town property that is now the official residence of the first Minister of Scotland

 The Catherine Sinclair monument stands not far from the place of her birth.
 A monument to a woman is a rare thing in Scotland’s capital city.

 The statue commemorates her life as an author and a compassionate woman who cared for her fellow citizens of Edinburgh.
 Her legacy, should you know where to look, remains to be discovered.